brianmik/bmaustinlaw/_posts/2014-06-06-LLC-profits-interests.markdown

 on an "exit" event may be able to defer such a transition.

 In conclusion, profits interests can provide a very effective method of incentivizing service providers, but need to be thoughtfully negotiated and the entity's agreement needs to be carefully structured in order to ensure that the negotiated business deal is accurately reflected.

+CIRCULAR 230 DISCLAIMER: To ensure compliance with requirements imposed by the IRS, please be informed that any tax advice contained herein was not intended or written to be used, and cannot be used, for the purposes of (i) avoiding any tax-related penalties under federal, state or local tax law or (ii) promoting, marketing, or recommending to another party any transaction or matter addressed herein.